 There are two main types of this disorder; central sleep apnea which occurs when the brain fails to send important signals to the breathing muscles, and obstructive sleep apnea which occurs when air cannot flow through the nose or mouth even though the body is still trying to breathe.
 Obstructive sleep apnea is far more prevalent and easily treatable by the dentist.

 Common signs of obstructive sleep apnea can include severe early morning headaches, sleepiness in the daytime, and insomnia.
-Fortunately, the dentist is equipped with the necessary technology and expertise to treat sleep apnea in several different ways.
+Fortunately, the dentist is equipped with the necessary technology and expertise for sleep apnea treatment in Woodland Hills in several different ways.

 Initially, the dentist will want to conduct tests in order to investigate, diagnose, and pinpoint a suitable treatment.
-The dentist can offer many different treatment options which depend largely on the exact diagnosis and the health of the patient.
+The dentist can offer many different sleep apnea treatment in Woodland Hills options which depend largely on the exact diagnosis and the health of the patient.
 The dentist may advise the patient to halt some habits that aggravate sleep apnea such as smoking, alcohol consumption, and tranquilizer use.

 Sleeping masks were traditionally used to keep the patient’s airways open while they slept, but nowadays there are some less intrusive options.
 Dental devices that gently tease the lower jaw forward are very effective in preventing the tongue from blocking the main air passage.
 These dental devices are gentle, easy to wear, and often help patients avoid unwanted surgeries.